-Satisfactory Academic Progress for Financial Aid (SAP): Financial aid recipients must make Satisfactory Academic Progress for Financial Aid in their current matriculated eligible program to retain Financial Aid eligibility.
-The standards for SAP are specific to the Financial Aid program and are both qualitative and quantitative.
-The standards measure a student's cumulative Grade Point Average (cGPA) and their "incremental" progress in terms of completing a minimum amount of work at stated intervals.
+Satisfactory academic progress (SAP) is reviewed at the conclusion of each semester.
 When a student is reviewed for SAP, all the student's enrollment periods at RVCC are included in the review.
 This includes enrollment periods during which the student did not receive Financial Aid and enrollment periods during which a student did receive Financial Aid.
-Satisfactory Academic Progress is reviewed by the Financial Aid Office at the end of each semester.

 Students who meet SAP standards will retain eligibility for student Financial Aid for the following semester.
-Students who do not meet

-SAP standards will be placed on SAP warning for one semester.
+Students who do not meet SAP standards will be placed on SAP warning for one semester.
 At the end of the warning semester, the student's record will be reviewed.
-If the students meet SAP standards, the student will once again be eligible for Financial Aid for the following semester.
-If the student is still unable to meet SAP standards, they will be ineligible to receive Financial Aid.
-The student may appeal the decision.
-Please contact the Financial Aid Office regarding the appeal process.
+If the students meet SAP